What is an IQ test?

 The IQ test is an assessment that measures a variety of cognitive abilities and provides a score aimed at acting as a measure of a person’s intellectual ability and potential.
 IQ tests are one of the most commonly performed psychological tests.

-To understand what these values really mean, it is important to take a closer look at how these test scores are calculated.
-Many tests are standardized today, and the results are derived by comparing an individual’s performance with the criteria of that person’s age group.
-While many tests utilize similar methods to derive their scores, it is also important to note that each test is different and scoring methods may not be the same from one test to another.
+To understand what these values really mean, it is important to have a closer look at how these test scores are calculated.
+Many tests are standardised today, and the results are derived by comparing an individual’s performance with the criteria of that person’s age group.
+While many tests utilise similar methods to derive their scores, it is also important to note that each test is different, and scoring methods may not be the same from one test to another.

 Types of IQ Tests

 There are a number of different intelligence tests in existence and their content can vary considerably.
 Some are used with adults, but many are specifically designed to be administered to children.

 - Stanford-Binet Intelligence Scale